How to make a concept map in word

-How do you create one in Microsoft Word?
+How do you make a concept map in Microsoft Word?

 You can add a drawing to Microsoft Word, but wouldn’t you rather work with a tool designed specifically for concept maps and other diagrams?
 Lucidchart has you covered.
 It offers an intuitive editor—so you can quickly get your ideas down instead of struggling with shapes—and a Microsoft Word integration.
 Draw and upload a Word concept map in no time.

 1. Set up a Lucidchart account.
 If you haven’t signed up for Lucidchart yet, you can create an account in a matter of minutes.
 Sign up here.

 2. Create your concept map.
 In the Lucidchart editor, drag boxes from the toolbox to start adding information on your subject.
 You can drag a line directly from any shape, and Lucidchart will prompt you to add another shape at the end of a line—allowing you to let the ideas flow.
 Yu can make your concept map with any colors, fonts, and shapes you want.

 Not sure where to start?
 Select a concept map template—we have created dozens of templates, on subjects ranging from science to nursing.

 3. Download the Lucidchart add-in for Microsoft Word.
 To install the add-in, go to Insert > Apps for Office.
 Locate Lucidchart in the App Store, and click “Add.”

 4. Insert your concept map!
 Once you’ve installed the add-in and signed in, you will see a sidebar with all of your diagrams listed.
-Choose your concept map, and click “Insert.”
+Choose your Word concept map, and click “Insert.”